Busan UN Memorial Cemetery

 UN Memorial Park

-When we finished our lunch, Mike walked back to the University, and I set foot to find the way to the UN memorial park.
+When we finished our lunch, Mike walked back to the University, and I set foot to find the way to the UN Memorial Park.
 It was said to be within walking distance from the University.
 However, I’ve always had a problem reading the map from my phone, so after walking about half an hour in a circle, I finally found the entrance and entered it by the East Gate.

 If you were coming from the main gate, you would walk through from here: